 - Increase in Work Hours

 When any one of these events occur, or are going to occur, it is best to contact the Insurance Department right away to ask if the event will allow you to make a change to your health insurance benefits.
 A window period of 30 days, from the date of the event, is provided for you to complete a change.
 If you miss the window period, a change may not be made until another qualifying event occurs.

-Please contact Judy Cruz at 831-645-1252 to discuss your qualifying event.
+Please contact Cristina Mendez at 831-645-1252 to discuss your qualifying event.
 Some changes can affect your pay so please do not wait until the last minute to contact the Insurance Department.

 Spotlight on Preventative Care

 Need to find a physician, dentist, or eye doctor?
 Directories are now located on the websites.
 Please go to the Blue Cross, VSP, or Delta Dental websites to find a provider in your zip code area.
 Remember, when making an appointment, be sure to ask if the provider is preferred.